The Prague Post

+The Prague Post’s archives are available at Internet Archive: Digital Library of Free & Borrowable Texts, Movies, Music & Wayback Machine.

 Compared to other Prague-based English newspapers, Prognosis 1991-1995 and Prague Pill 2001-2003 —the Prague Post was the longest running English-language newspaper in the Czech Republic.
 Its target audience included English-speaking expatriates living in the Czech Republic or neighboring countries, Czech readers seeking news from an international perspective and tourists visiting the Czech Republic.
 With a print run of about 19,000 copies, The Prague Post reached approximately 40,000 readers a week with its print edition published every Wednesday.
 In 2013, The Prague Post ceased its print edition and moved to an online-only format.
 Its website at its peak had 40,000 unique users generating 150,000 page views per month.

 The history of the newspaper began in Prague, two years after the Velvet Revolution, specifically in 1991.

 Mission and goals

 The Prague Post was an English-language information source in the Czech Republic through its newspaper, and related products and services.

 The Prague Post newspaper was published by Prague Post, spol. s r.o. (spol. s r.o. = Ltd.).